arq5x/scurgen/README.rst

 curves such as the Hilbert Curve.

 ..
 WARNING::
    This project is in its infancy.
-Documenation is sparse, functionality is evolving, and installation/dependencies are not documented.
+Documentation is sparse, functionality is evolving, and installation/dependencies are not documented.